 Given our recent pandemic, we consider First Responders to also be those in jobs that have placed them in essential positions by default, to include those working at grocery stores, restaurants, pharmacies, or any place of business that has been necessary to continue our way of living.
 The Therapy offered comes to you via Teletherapy, also known as Online Therapy / Online Counseling.

 Nah, I don’t need Therapy… or, do I?
 This is a question that many people often ask themselves, especially those who are in the habit of serving and helping others.
 It is normal to think that you can handle it all on your own, or to even be ashamed to ask for help because you are supposed to be “strong” and “tough”.
 Depending on the nature of your profession, you might be concerned that your employer would find out that you received Therapy; or, perhaps your colleagues would find out.
 We have no reason to share that with anyone, unless you sign a consent for us to do so, or if we are subpoenaed by a court of law.
-With Teletherapy, you can schedule your session in a way that is discreet, so that you feel comfortable taking this step.
+With Teletherapy, you can schedule your veterans counseling services in a way that is discreet, so that you feel comfortable taking this step.

 - Exposure to Trauma